SACRALITY DISTINGUISHES KINGS FROM CHIEFS,* AND

-*Belief in kings' sacred power was so ingrained that when Louis XVI was guillotined, revolutionary guards dipped their pikes in his blood and parts of his clothing were considered like relics of saints.
+*Belief in kings' sacred power was so ingrained that when Louis XVI was guillotined, revolutionary guards dipped their pikes in his blood and parts of his clothing were considered as were relics of saints.

-As the first barbarians to accept Catholicism,* their heirs believed that being "the Church's eldest daughter" meant that they should lead the younger kingdoms.
+As the first barbarians to accept Catholicism,* their heirs considered themselves "the Church's eldest daughter," so the leaders of more recent kingdoms.

 Saint Rémi baptizes Clovis, 9th century / zoom